livewire/livewire/docs/properties.md

 }
 ```

 Because `$post->only(...)` returns an associative array of model attributes and values based on the names you pass into it, the `$title` and `$description` properties will be initially set to the `title` and `description` of the `$post` model from the database without having to set each one individually.

 ## Data binding

-Livewire supports two-way data binding through an HTML attribute called `wire:model`.
+Livewire supports two-way data binding through the `wire:model` HTML attribute.
 This allows you to easily synchronize data between component properties and HTML inputs, keeping your user interface and component state in sync.

-Here's a basic example of using `wire:model` to bind the `todo` property in a `TodoList` component to a basic input element.
+Let's use the `wire:model` directive to bind the `todo` property in a `TodoList` component to a basic input element:

 ```php
 <?php